malpern/cursor-mirror/readme.md

 - Performance optimizations for segment delivery
 - Prometheus metrics for monitoring

+#### UI Integration
+- Tabbed interface with Preview, Encoding, and Server controls
+- Server configuration with hostname, port, and SSL options
+- Stream status indicators with real-time updates
+- QR code generation for easy mobile device connections
+- Direct access to admin dashboard from the app
+- Clipboard integration for sharing stream URLs

 #### Video Segment Optimization
 - In-memory caching of segment data to reduce disk I/O
 - Support for HTTP range requests (partial content)